FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-tuple.md

 `TUPLE()` is a mathematical function that returns an ordered list of values corresponding to and derived from a supplied argument.

-It is especially important for use in `BULK INSERT` statements to combine a `TIMESTAMP` value with values intended for `SETQ` columns
+It is especially important for use in `BULK INSERT` statements to combine values intended for `SETQ` columns.

 ## Before you begin